zboris12/zgayard/README.md

 # zgayard
 It is a web tool aimed to make your online storage more safety.
 It is a single page application and almost all processing is performed in the web browser.
-The server side is only used to handle authorization of online drives, which can't be processed in the web browser.
+The server side is only used to handle authorization of online storage, which can't be processed in the web browser.

-PS: ZGA is the abbreviation of my father's name.
+PS: __ZGA__ is the abbreviation of my father's name.
-And I use this name to hope the merits from this tool will be dedicated to my parents.
+And I use this name to hope the merits from this application will be dedicated to my parents.

 ## This is still in development